bg117/SysInfo/CONTRIBUTING.md

 Submit the pull request.

 Soon, if the changes passed, I'll be merging all your changes into the master branch of this project.
-You will get a notification email once thechanges have been merged.
+You will get a notification email once the changes have been merged.